DHS, FBI refute Dem Sen. Nelson's claim that Russians hacked Florida election system

 “DHS and the FBI will continue to notify any victim of a successful cyber intrusion into their election network in any jurisdiction nationwide,” the letter, which was first reported by the Orlando Sentinel, stated.

 The letter is the latest blow to Nelson's claims.
-It comes after Florida Department of State Secretary Ken Detzner sent letters to the DHS, FBI and congressional leaders inquiring about the senator's assertions.
+It comes after Florida Secretary of State Ken Detzner sent letters to the DHS, FBI and congressional leaders inquiring about the senator's assertions.

 Nelson made the unsubstantiated claim earlier this month.
 He said Russian agents “have already penetrated certain counties in the state and they now have free rein to move about.”
 He added that voting machines in Florida have already been compromised by Russian meddling.